 We found these antique bullets at the most interesting estate sale ever.
 We will have to tell you about that one later!
 They were empty and I knew they'd be perfect for this party!
 Bryant was immediately able to identify them as 30.06 rounds from WWII.
 He happens to be one of the smartest people I know!

 I know lasagna isn't western, but it is what he asks for every year on his birthday!
 Grandma Young made a salad, and of course, we had his favorite birthday cake.

 The cake we have made for him all these years came to being quite by accident.
 My parents were home on furlough from the Albanian mission field one year.
 My dad had been in the hospital, and I had run completely out of time to do much in the way of birthday parties.
 It was just one of those times when you do what you have to do.
 Getting my parents settled in after being at the hospital seemed a little more important.
 But we had to have a cake!
 I was in a panic!
 I know he loves chocolate, so I searched for a way to make something chocolate with what I had in the house.
 Boy did I have some fun chocolate!
 The Hershey Kiss topper was left from Valentine's Day, so that had to be on there, then we had a bag of Reese's.
 I chopped them up and put them on the chocolate cake with chocolate frosting.
 It has been a favorite ever since.

 We also wanted to show you how adorable the two of them are together!
 Could there be anything sweeter than true love?
 They had their special made His and Hers GreatStitch shirts on which made me very happy!
-We made them for Christmas and I had no idea they would have them on for his birthday party!

 Here at GreatStitch, we believe you're never too old to have a birthday party.
 Make special memories that will stand the test of time!